SNmcdarby1/Xascapade-Safari-tours/README.md

  3.Objectives

- 4. Approaches
+ 4.Approaches

- 5. Project goals
+ 5.Project goals

- 6. UX
+ 6.UX

- 7. Feature or the website designs
+ 7.Feature or the website designs

- 8. User stories
+ 8.User stories

- 9. Wireframes
+ 9.Wireframes

  10.Technology

- 11. Troubleshooting
+ 11.Troubleshooting

- 12. Deployment
+ 12.Deployment

- 13. Testing
+ 13.Testing

- 14. Credits
+ 14.Credits

- 15. Acknowledgement
+ 15.Acknowledgement

 ##### Who are we
  - We are a privately owned travel gaency company that does personalised safari travel packages in Kenya.